ammar-qazi/HisaabFlow/README.md

 - Test with the included sample data first
 - Open a GitHub issue for bugs or feature requests

-The configuration system is flexible - most issues can be solved by tweaking a `.conf` file rather than changing code.
+The configuration system is flexible.
+Most issues can be solved by tweaking a `.conf` file rather than changing code.

 ---

-FlowParser turns the tedious job of organizing bank statements into a one-click process.
+HisaabFlow turns the tedious job of organizing bank statements into a one-click process.
 Set it up once, use it forever, and never categorize transactions by hand again.